ArmaghanSarvar/BIOF501-Project/README.md

 <img src="expected_output/synthetic_separated_molecules.png" width="500" height="400">
 </p>

+The above results show that in this pipeline, we were able to identify misassemblies in the draft contig of the input dataset, without the use of any reference genome.

 ### References
 [1] Coombe, Lauren, et al. "LongStitch: High-quality genome assembly correction and scaffolding using long reads." bioRxiv (2021).